alto-wg/rechater/automation.md

 Best practice documentation and extension of ALTO for operation automation.
 Operating an ALTO server can be complex, and the automation of the operations of the ALTO services can be highly valuable.
-The operations of an ALTO server includes decisions on the set of information resources (e.g., what metrics, how they are divided into multiple entries) exposed in the information resource directory (IRD), population (may be proactive and reactive) of the content of the services (e.g., pull the backend, or trigger just-in-time measurements), and aggregation/processing of the collected information to give clients the proper response.
-Because of the dynamicity of network states and application demands, the automation of the ALTO server operations requires more inputs from applications.
-The working group will (1) investigate the best practices in ALTO operations automation, including interop/interfaces/protocols with routing systems and measurement tools; (2) propose the new protocol extension for more application-aware information to enable reactive measurement and computation.
+Although the working group has proposed a best practice document (i.e., RFC7971) to talk about deployment considerations including the operation automation, newer ALTO protocol extensions (e.g., the incremental update mechanism, cost calendar, unified properties, and path vector) and newer use cases (e.g., ZSM closed-loop automation, mobile edge computing) require additional considerations including but not limited to decisions on the set of information resources (e.g., what metrics, how they are divided into multiple entries) exposed in the information resource directory (IRD), population (may be proactive and reactive) of the content of the services (e.g., pull the backend, or trigger just-in-time measurements), and aggregation/processing of the collected information to give clients the proper response.
+Furthermore, newer ALTO services may populate the response dynamically and reactively, that requests more communications with applications to better predict/decide which low-level information (e.g., INT) should be collected/measured, and which intermediate information (e.g., end-to-end path cache) should be precomputed.
+The working group will (1) investigate the best practices in ALTO operations automation to support newer ALTO protocol extensions and use cases; (2) propose a new protocol extension to allow applications to subscribe demands including interested flows and related resources.

 ## Basic Issue

-- New complexity of operations
+- Complexity of operations on new extensions and new use cases
   - Practical operations of an ALTO server includes the complex workflow
-  - New ALTO protocol extensions (e.g., the incremental update mechanism, cost calendar, unified properties, and path vector) introduce more complexity to operations
+  - New ALTO protocol extensions (e.g., the incremental update mechanism, cost calendar, unified properties, and path vector) require new architectural and deployment considerations
+  - New use cases (e.g., ZSM closed-loop automation, mobile edge computing) require new operation integrations with different systems
-- Inefficient measurement and computation
+- Reactive measurement and computation
   - ALTO information resource may be populated reactively, which requests more communications with applications to predict/decide which low-level information (e.g., INT) should be collected/measured, and which intermediate